The best weekend trips from San Francisco! These are my favorite weekend getaways from the city as someone who grew up in the Bay Area.

 - Ride bikes along Cabrillo Boulevard

 - Enjoy the beaches – I’d recommend starting with East Beach, West Beach, Arroyo Burro Beach County Park, or Butterfly Beach

 Where to Stay in Santa Barbara

 If you’re looking to base yourself somewhere for a long weekend while you explore the Sierras and its world-class scenery, Mammoth Lakes is a great choice.

-Less than a six-hour drive from San Francisco, the town of Mammoth Lakes is situated smack dab in the middle of some of the best destinations that the Sierras has to offer.
+Less than a six-hour drive from San Francisco, the town of Mammoth Lakes is situated smack dab in the middle of some of the best destinations that the Sierras have to offer.

 And there’s a lot to do in and around Mammoth Lakes at any time of the year.

-Since it’s a long journey, Mammoth Lakes is ideal for a 3 day trip from San Francisco to give you enough time to visit the top sights, enjoy the hot springs to the fullest, and immerse yourself in the area.
+Since it’s a long journey, Mammoth Lakes is ideal for a 3-day trip or more to give you enough time to visit the top sights, enjoy the hot springs to the fullest, and immerse yourself in the area.

-Local tip: Stop by the Mammoth Welcome Center when you first get into town to grab maps, check current trail conditions, and pick up permits if needed.
+Local tip: Make sure to stop by the Mammoth Welcome Center when you first get into town to grab maps, check current trail conditions, and pick up permits if needed.
 If you need tire chains during the winter, you can find them in Bishop or any Mammoth gas station.
-Use the local transit system, it’s free!
+Also, use the local transit system, it’s free!

 Things to do in Mammoth Lakes

-- Tour the local hot springs nearby (e.g. Hot Creek Geological Site, Wild Willy’s Hot Spring, and Hilltop Hot Spring are good ones to start with
+- Tour the local hot springs nearby – Hot Creek Geological Site, Wild Willy’s Hot Spring, and Hilltop Hot Spring are good ones to start with

-- Mammoth Museum at the Hayden Cabin Tamarack Cross Country Ski Center
+- Visit the Mammoth Museum at the Hayden Cabin Tamarack Cross Country Ski Center

 Where to Stay in Mammoth Lakes